The Level Control System Malfunction on a BMW comes on when there is a problem with the air suspension, and the vehicle can not raise or self-level.

 - Intermittent suspension warning while driving over uneven roads

-List of the most common problems that cause Level Control System Failure Malfunction on a BMW.
+List the most common problems that cause Level Control System Failure Malfunction on a BMW.

 Footwell Module – FRM